ramer2026/qorvo-uwb-localization/README.md

 4. Quantifies prediction uncertainty via Bayesian credible sets and calibration metrics
 5. Validates generalization across independently collected repeated trials

+**Why Bayesian fingerprinting on top of a chip that already ranges well?**
+The QM35825 is excellent at ranging — it routinely achieves sub-10 cm distance accuracy on its own.
+The challenge is that distance alone does not give you 3D position: you need to fuse two anchors, angle-of-arrival (AoA), and signal quality to resolve location.
+Our fingerprint approach fixes all anchors and grid points, which lets us isolate exactly how much AoA information contributes beyond ranging alone — testing feature sets from range-only up to full diagnostics.
+The Bayesian model then adds something the ranging chip cannot provide on its own: a calibrated confidence score.
+Instead of just saying "you are here," it says "you are here with 80% confidence, and here are the next two most likely locations."
+This uncertainty estimate is critical in obstructed environments where the ranging is still technically valid but the signal has been deflected around an obstacle.

 **High-level architecture:**

 ```